ocaml/opam/doc/pages/Manual.md

       [solver criteria](#configfield-solver-criteria).
 This can be useful for beta releases, or to discourage installation of releases with known bugs.
       Note that this behaviour is disabled when a flagged version of the package is already installed.
+This was introduced in opam 2.1.
     - <a id="opamflag-deprecated">`deprecated`</a>: this flag is equivalent to [`avoid-version`](#opamflag-avoid-version) except for the addition of a deprecation message after the package is installed as well as marked as deprecated in the solution shown to the user upon installation.
+This was introduced in opam 2.2.

 - <a id="opamfield-features">
   `features: [ <ident> { <pkgname> { <filtered-package-formula> } ... } { <string> } ... ]`